 Women were suffering in silence as they were tired of trying to convince their neurologists that they were struggling more with their PD due to their hormones.
 So our founder approached the Cure Parkinson's Trust in the UK and the PMD Alliance in the USA to host webinars about the topic of women with PD and their hormones.
 The were hundreds of women and it became obvious that there were many women suffering from their individual needs not being met.
 So our founder and two other women with YOPD decided to co-author a research paper on the unmet needs of women with PD with three expert neurologists.

 Our founder was then asked by the Women's Brain Project to take part as a patient champion for women with PD in a DayOne patient centred digital hackathon.
 She proposed the development of a digital health app to track womens PD symptoms across the menstrual cycle.
 She could not believe it but her project team won the hackathon and My Moves Matter was born.
-Since then we have been on a journey to make your life easier living with Parkinson's, so you can live the life you want.

 Meet The Team